-115. The balance of a system could be perturbed by the introduction of new genetic material through horizontal gene transfer or through release of GMO into the environment.
-However, the effect of perturbation would be relatively small if the genetic material was already present in the system and did not confer any selective advantage to an organism that gained this genetic material

-116. The modified hexon HVR region is derived from HAdV-C5 and HAdV-C6, both of which already circulated in the Australian environment.
+- 127. The balance of a system could be perturbed by the introduction of new genetic material through horizontal gene transfer or through release of GMO into the environment.
+However, the effect of perturbation would be relatively small if the genetic material was already present in the system and did not confer any selective advantage to an organism that gained this genetic material - 128.
+The modified hexon HVR region is derived from HAdV-C5 and HAdV-C6, both of which are already circulating in the Australian environment.